-Bursary and Scholarship payments are made in 10 monthly installments over your training year, so you may also choose to apply for a Tuition Fee Loan and/or a Maintenance Loan.
+Bursary and Scholarship payments are made in 10 monthly instalments over your training year, so you may also choose to apply for a Tuition Fee Loan and/or a Maintenance Loan.

 DfE Bursaries and Scholarships

-Prior to assessment, you should be able to showcase exceptional subject knowledge, dedication to teaching maths and the potential to become an inspirational and talented maths teacher.
-Find out more about the eligibility criteria.
+Prior to assessment, you should be able to showcase exceptional subject knowledge, dedication to teaching Mathematics and the potential to become an inspirational and talented Mathematics teacher.

 All scholars also get free IOP membership for their training year, which includes full access to their in-house magazine Physics World, invitations to local branch meetings and free journal downloads.